 - a.
 All participants will follow 4-H dress code requirements - 32.
 Tack will be allowed on the Fairgrounds Starting at 8:00am the first Saturday of Fair.
 Tack will not be supervised until Monday of Fair week. - 33.
-Livestock barns will be open for the stalling of beef, sheep, swine & goats on Monday of County Fair week from 7:00 am to 12:00 pm.
-No livestock will be allowed to enter after 12:00 pm that day. - 34.
-Poultry and Rabbit barns will be open for cooping and caging of breeding and market poultry and rabbits on Monday of County Fair week, from 7:00am to 12:00pm. - 35.
+Livestock barns will be open for the stalling of beef, sheep, swine & goats on Monday of County Fair week from 12:00 pm to 6:00 pm.
+No livestock will be allowed to enter after 6:00 pm that day. - 34.
+Poultry barns will be open for cooping of breeding and market poultry on Monday of County Fair week, from 4:00-6:00pm. - 35.
 Market animals will be weighed in Tuesday of Fair week.
 Swine will begin at 6:30 am followed by sheep, goats and beef.
-Poultry will weigh-in 7:00-9:00am followed by rabbits.
+Poultry will weigh-in 7:00-9:00am.
 Animals will only be weighed ONE time. - 36.
-Any animals failing to meet the sale weight requirements may be taken home between 2:00 pm and 4:00 pm, Tuesday, July 29, or may be shown in the over or underweight classes. - 37.
+Any animals failing to meet the sale weight requirements may be taken home between 2:00 pm and 4:00 pm, Tuesday, August 4, or may be shown in the over or underweight classes. - 37.
 ALL LIVESTOCK SHOWN MUST BE TREATED HUMANELY AND ETHICALLY.
 Inappropriate acts will be reviewed by an ethics committee comprised of one livestock superintendent from each specie, a licensed veterinarian and the Logan County Attorney.
 Disciplinary action will be determined by this committee. - 38.
 The following are termed Unethical Practices: Doctoring, doping, drugging, injecting show animals for body "fill-ins" or the alteration, changing, defacing or any modification of the markings of show animals and the anatomical structure of an animal; the removal, alteration, changing or purposely damaging ear tags; any type of injection where oils, glycerin or like substances are used for body "fill-in"; external applications of such things as liniments and blistering agents that would cause an edematous condition; or use of ice packs or other refrigerants to alter the quality of finish of an animal.
 (Wet towels may be used).
 Any exhibitor found to have committed any of the above listed unethical practices, or any other practice deemed unethical by fair management will forfeit all premium monies and sale money and will be disqualified from competition.

-The Logan County Fair will enforce and follow:

-Colorado Revised Statutes C.R.S 18-9-207 Tampering or Drugging of Livestock
+The Logan County Fair will enforce and follow: Colorado Revised Statutes C.R.S 18-9-207 Tampering or Drugging of Livestock